bobbylcraig/bobbylcraig.github.io/_posts/2024-12-29-on-scaling-teams.md

 To be fair, Brooks' Law isn't an ironclad rule.
 Adding people *can* work under certain conditions:

-1. **Early in the Project:** When the team is still ramping up, there's more time for new members to integrate and contribute meaningfully.
-A survey by VersionOne found that agile teams with early-stage scaling are more effective at integrating new members[^3].
+1. **Early in the Project:** When the team is still ramping up, there's more time for new members to integrate and contribute meaningfully before deadlines compress everything.

 2. **With Clear Divisions of Work:** If tasks can be cleanly separated and assigned, new members can contribute with minimal disruption.

 3. **In Non-Critical Roles:** Bringing in support for documentation, testing, or other peripheral tasks can free up the core team to focus on critical work.
-Data from Orange Lead Consulting suggests that peripheral task delegation reduces core team burnout significantly[^4].

 But if your project is already behind schedule and your tasks resemble a tangled plate of spaghetti code?
 Adding more people is like handing everyone another fork.
 Good luck with that.